HOME |

 identity is how people think of themselves and identify

 in terms of being a man or woman (boy or girl).
-Gender identity
+Gender

-is a psychological quality.
-Unlike biological sex, it
+identity is a psychological quality.
+Unlike biological

-language for this intermediate position because everyone
+We lack language for this intermediate position because

-acting in exaggerated sex-stereotyped ways.
+the other by acting in exaggerated sex-stereotyped ways.

 GENDER EXPRESSION